 Texas Staycation Ideas

-Dallas offers endless opportunities for a staycation, from art museums to hiking to water parks.
+A staycation in Dallas offers the perfect getaway with everything from art museums to hiking to water parks.
 Not to be missed museums include the Perot Museum of Nature and Science, Sixth Floor Museum at Daley Plaza, George W. Bush Presidential Center, and Dallas Museum of Art.
 Be sure to buy a CityPASS to save money when visiting Dallas attractions.

 After visiting the Perot or Nasher Sculpture Garden, make time for Klyde Warren Park, where kids can burn off some energy.
 Grab a bite from the food trucks lining the park, or grab a patio table at Savor, with views overlooking the park.